-I am a doctoral student in Management (Organizational Behavior) at the Wharton School of the University of Pennsylvania.
-Broadly, I am interested in how social aspects of the workplace inform how we understand and express who we are.
-Prior to Wharton, I was a research associate in the organizational behavior unit at Harvard Business School.
-I received my BA with honors in psychology from the University of Michigan, Ann Arbor.
+I study Organizational Behavior with a general interest in how work influences the way we see and express ourselves.
+Prior to Wharton, I was a research associate in the Organizational Behavior unit at Harvard Business School.
+I received my BA with honors in Psychology from the University of Michigan, Ann Arbor.

 Abstract: Black people engage in a variety of behaviors to avoid stereotyping and promote a professional image in the workplace.
 Racial codeswitching is one impression management strategy where Black people adjust their self-presentation to receive desirable outcomes (e.g., perceived professionalism) through mirroring the norms, behaviors, and attributes of the dominant group (i.e., White people) in specific contexts.
 In this study, we examine whether racial codeswitching enhances perceived professionalism for Black employees.
 We investigate Black and White participants' perceptions of racial codeswitching and subsequent evaluations of professionalism through manipulating three behaviors (e.g., adjusting style of speech, name selection, hairstyle) of a fictitious Black coworker in two, between-subjects experimental studies using audio and written stimuli.
 Results indicate that employees who engage in racial codeswitching are consistently perceived as more professional by both Black and White participants compared to employees who do not codeswitch (Studies 1 & 2).
 We also found that Black participants perceive the non-codeswitching employee as more professional than White participants (Studies 2a & 2b).
 Black and White participants' evaluation of specific codeswitching behaviors varied with both groups supporting adjustment of speech, opposing adjusting one's name, and diverging on wearing natural hairstyles (Studies 1 & 2).
 Although racial codeswitching is presented as an impression management strategy, it may reinforce White professional standards and generate social and psychological costs for Black employees.
 Implications of our work for impression management and impression formation are further discussed.